There is information and help available for international students who require a visa to study in the UK.

 Some of our graduate courses in science, engineering, medicine and technology are included in the Academic Technology Approval Scheme (ATAS) scheme.
 If you require a visa to study in the UK and you receive an offer to study one of these subjects at postgraduate level in the UK, you must have received your ATAS certificate before you apply for your visa.
 Please note that you cannot apply for your visa until an ATAS certificate has been granted.

 If you receive an offer for a subject covered by ATAS, your academic department will inform you that an ATAS certificate is required.
+Recognised students coming for one, two or three terms in any of these subject areas below will also need ATAS and your academic department will advise you.
 As a guide, the courses below are likely to be included in the ATAS scheme:

 About these course